 |YTD||Year To Date - All STP data is YTD|

-STP is a method of reporting your payroll data electronically to the ATO.
-The payroll data is sent from your payroll software to the ATO via a service called SBR.
+Single Touch Payroll (STP) is a method of reporting payroll data (salaries and wages, PAYG withholding and superannuation) electronically to the ATO.
+The payroll data is sent from your payroll software to the ATO via a service called SBR (Standard Business Reporting).

 The data must go through a software solution at some point, thus using a cloud payroll provider like Microkeeper does all the heavy lifting on your behalf.